mehwaffle10/Waffle_Balance/README.md

 	- Archers: Shoot arrows and grapple.
 Arrows always collide with trampoline
 	- Knights: Slash, jab, and shield as normal
 	- Builders: Can only dig, since selecting a block makes you drop what you are holding
+- Can bounce boulders into rock and roll mode

 Warboats
 - Can't be captured